AWS-First-Cloud-Journey/000006-AutoScaling/content/2-Prerequiste/2.6-CreateEc2/_index.md

    - **VPC**, select the created VPC.
    - **Subnet**, select **Public subnet**
    - Check if **Auto-assign public IP**?.
 If you have not reviewed the step of allocating public IP in the step of creating VPC.
+   - Select Select existing security group and then select FCJ-Management-SG

 ![Create EC2 instance](/images/6/0008.png?featherlight=false&width=90pc)